kendrick010/ece140a-lab6/README.md

     On the both criteria, clicking the `Submit` will output the first instance satisfying both the selected distance range and button state in your produced data.

-> Note: Attempting to click any of the buttons on the webpage while in the middle of recording data will affect anything.
+> Note: Attempting to click any of the buttons on the webpage while in the middle of recording data will not affect anything.
 The program runs sequentially.

 ## c.
 Challege 1 Midterm Code:
 > [README.md](/doc/README.md) code explanations